Wasapl/gym_tracker/README.md

 I have all rows manually edited to fit into one formula.

 ## News
+### 2025-08-08
+- New format of files in Notion.
+Now it contains boolean field мельдоний.
+-

 ### 2025-06-29
 - converted habit_data to `reshaped` table in sqlite3 db with use of [melt.py](melt.py),
 - Imported `reshaped` data to google sheets. the sheet has a lot of amendments thus reimport is quite hard to repeat.